Oil gains on Forties Pipeline shutdown, New York blast

 A higher rig count points to a further rise in U.S. crude production, which is already up more than 15 percent since mid-2016 at 9.71 million barrels per day.
 That is the highest since the early 1970s, and close to the output levels of top producers Russia and Saudi Arabia.

-Additional reporting by Henning Gloystein in Singapore and Libby George in London, editing by Louise Heavens; Editing by Marguerita Choy and David Evans
+Additional reporting by Henning Gloystein in Singapore and Libby George in London, editing by Louise Heavens; Editing by Marguerita Choy and Rosalba O'Brien